-(36) As far as the "Big Box" category in concerned, the board agrees with the Respondent with respect to the validity of the Rona lease on Symons Valley Road.
+- (38) For issue 2, the Board finds that the Respondent's nine comparable leases are more current than the Complainant's 14 leases.
+The Board also finds that, based on the sample base in other space categories, nine is a sufficient number upon which to base a valid conclusion for mass appraisal purposes.
+On this issue, the Board finds for the Respondent. - (39) As far as the "Big Box" category in concerned, the board agrees with the Respondent with respect to the validity of the Rona lease on Symons Valley Road.
 The lease appears to have been negotiated in good faith by both parties.
-The lessee is still paying rent, and nothing turns on the fact that the tenant has chosen to vacate the premises.

-(37) If both the Complainants, and the Respondent's lease data in this size category are combined, two of the lowest lease rates are reflected by the two outlets in the community shopping centres.
-If these are excluded from the analysis, the mean rent appears at \$9.88 per s.f..

-(38) If the Rona lease is included in the Complainant's lease sampling, the mean rent is \$9.76 per s.f..

-(39) In the final analysis, there is insufficient evidence to prompt the Board to consider a change in the Capitalization rate, or any of the rental rates adopted by the Respondent.

-(40) The assessment is confirmed.
+The lessee is still paying rent, and nothing turns on the fact that the tenant has chosen to vacate the premises. - (40) If both the Complainant's, and the Respondent's lease data in this size category are combined, two of the lowest lease rates are reflected by the two outlets in the community shopping centres.
+If these are excluded from the analysis, the mean rent appears at \$9.88 per s.f. - (41) If the Rona lease is included in the Complainant's lease sampling, the mean rent is \$9.76 per s.f.. - (42) In the final analysis, there is insufficient evidence to cause the Board to consider a change in the capitalization rate, or any of the rental rates adopted by the Respondent. - (42) The assessment is confirmed.